stepanataccolade/docsv2/sources/pipelines/resources/dockerOptions.md

         - "<ip address>"

       user: <string> 							# For GKE, this should be the UID (a number)

 ```

 This will create a resource of type `dockerOptions`.
 You can include any settings shown above that you want as part of your `dockerOptions`.
 All settings are optional.
 Read below for a description and format of all settings.

 For a table showing the mapping of each setting to a setting in your Container Service, read the [Mapping dockerOptions to your Container Service section](#mappingDockerOptions).

 ```
 - name: <string>
 ```

 `name` should be an easy to remember text string.
 This will appear in the visualization of this resource in the SPOG view and in the list of resources in the Pipelines `Resources` tab.
 It is also used to refer to this resource in the jobs yml.
+If you have spaces in your name, you'll need to surround the value with quotes, however, as a best practice we recommend not including spaces in your names.

 ```
   type: dockerOptions
 ```
-`type` is always set to dockerOptions.
+`type` is always set to 'dockerOptions'.

 ```
   version: